glozow/bitcoin-notes/test_framework_intro.md

 stingy_peer.sync_with_ping() # If peer sent a getdata in response to the imaginary inv, it would receive apong after the tx assert txid != stingy_peer.last_message['tx].tx.rehash()
 ```
-This isn't the only way to do it, and it doesn't change the behavior of your tests, but it's necessary to make sure your results are correct.
+This isn't the only way to do it, and it doesn't change the behavior of your tests, but eliminating race conditions necessary to make sure your results are correct.

 ### Mininode Lock